 Once the first egg has been laid, it’s business as usual for a while.
 Around 18 months, feathers will likely begin to cover the coop floor.
-Welcome to molting season
+Welcome to the season of molting chickens!

 The first molt usually occurs in the fall when days become shorter.
 Your flock will take a break from egg laying and shed feathers for a few weeks.
 This is a completely natural annual occurrence.

-Protein is the key nutrient in a flock’s diet during molt.
+Protein is the key nutrient in a flock’s diet to keep them strong during molt.
 This is because feathers are made of 80-85 percent protein, whereas eggshells are primarily calcium.